Critical two-point functions for long-range statistical-mechanical models in high dimensions: Introduction

-\begin{remark} {\rm \begin{enumerate}[(a)] \item The finite-range models are formally considered as the $\alpha=\infty$ model.
-Indeed, the leading term in \refeq{main} for $\alpha>2$ is identical to \refeq{Gpc-fr}. \item Following the argument in \cite{h08,s07}, we can ``almost" prove Theorem~\ref{theorem:main} for $\alpha>2$ without assuming the bounds on $D^{*n}(x)$.
+(b)~Following the argument in \cite{h08,s07}, we can ``almost'' prove Theorem~\ref{theoremmain} for $\alpha>2$ without assuming the bounds on $D^{*n}(x)$.
 The shortcoming is the restriction $d>10$, not $d>6$, for percolation.
-This is due to the peculiar diagrammatic estimate in \cite{h08}, which we do not use in this paper. \item The asymptotic behavior of $G_{\pc}(x)$ in \refeq{Gpc-fr} or \refeq{main} is a key element for the so-called 1-arm exponent to take on its mean-field value \cite{hhs??,hhh11,kn11,s04}.
-For finite-range critical percolation, for example, the probability that $o\in\Zd$ is connected to the surface of the $d$-dimensional ball of radius $r$ centered at $o$ is bounded above and below by a multiple of $r^{-2}$ in high dimensions \cite{kn11}.
-The value of the exponent may change in a peculiar way depending on the value of $\alpha$ \cite{hhh11}. \item As described in \refeq{pcA}, the constant $A$ exhibits crossover between $\alpha<2$ and $\alpha>2$; in particular, $A=\pc$ for $\alpha<2$ (cf., \refeq{bnabla-def} below).
-According to some rough computations, it seems that the asymptotic expression of $G_{\pc}(x)$ for $\alpha=2$ is a mixture of those for $\alpha<2$ and $\alpha>2$, with a logarithmic correction:
+This is due to the peculiar diagrammatic estimate in \cite{h08}, which we do not use in this paper.

+(c) The asymptotic behavior of $G_{p_{\mathrm{c}}}(x)$ in (\ref{eq-Gpc-fr}) or (\ref{eq-main}) is a key element for the so-called 1-arm exponent to take on its mean-field value \cite{hhs??,hhh11,kn11,s04}.
+For finite-range critical percolation, for example, the probability that $o\in\mathbb{Z}^d$ is connected to the surface of the $d$-dimensional ball of radius $r$ centered at $o$ is bounded above and below by a multiple of $r^{-2}$ in high dimensions \cite{kn11}.
+The value of the exponent may change in a peculiar way depending on the value of $\alpha$ \cite{hhh11}.